hallidayz/Grounded/INSTALLATION_GUIDE.md

 2. Scroll down and tap **"Add to Home Screen"**
 3. Tap **"Add"** in the top right
 4. The app will appear on your home screen

+**✅ Installation Success Indicator**: The app icon on your home screen confirms successful installation.
+You can tap it anytime to launch the app.

 **Firefox:**
 1. Click the menu (three lines) → **"Install"**